andreihushcha/kitten_audio_classification/README.md

 - 95 samples in `F`
 - 95 samples in `A`
 - 80 samples in `T`
 - 98 samples in `KAT`
 Total: 368 audio files

 Each sample is named in a format indicating the date, time, condition, and sample number.

 3. **Prediction audio samples:**

-4 random samples from each condition and 1 extra by the author were chosen for prediction testing.
+4 random samples from each condition, not included in dataset, and 1 extra by the author were chosen for prediction testing.

 _`More details about building dataset can be found in the Notebook`_

-# Business Problem
+## Business Problem
 Many people decide to get a kitten, but they don't always fully understand what these cute creatures need.
 Games, food or something else?
 And how to find out if they enjoy playing?